Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/platform/logicexecution/_index.md

 This is open source, multi platform and popular.

-For PDF component we use [J2EE](https://en.wikipedia.org/wiki/Java_Platform,_Enterprise_Edition).
-This is because the lack of open source PDF frameworks on .Net.
+For PDF component we use [Spring Boot](https://spring.io/projects/spring-boot) /[Java Open JDK](https://openjdk.java.net/) This is because the lack of open source PDF frameworks on .Net.

 ### Utility & Security Libraries